pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Alice - I try to hit him again, I hope to kill him this time

-Scenarist - Yes you already wounded his neck, so if you ara successfull probably
+Scenarist - Yes you already wounded his neck, so if you are successful probably
 you will kill him.
 Make a roll.
 ```